-Physically, the Disability process has also caused blood pressure problems and I am suffering from the effects of malnutrition, including chronic pain that never goes away and is often extremely severe, but I have learned to endure using what I have gained from meditation and following the principles of Indian philosophy, including Ayurveda.
+Physically, the Disability process has also caused blood pressure problems and I am suffering from the effects of malnutrition, including chronic pain that never goes away and moves around my body.
+It is often extremely severe, but I have learned to endure, using what I have gained from meditation and following the principles of Indian philosophy, including Ayurveda.

 Several people have told me there is an interest in me in the astral world, though I have no idea why they would be interested in someone like me, with all the difficulties I have had.

-Only God, Yogananda and his gurus and faith could have led me to this therapist, on a small island in the Pacific Ocean – all the way from the other side of the world before I knew anything about Yogananda.
+Only God, Yogananda and his gurus, Mary, Jesus and the saints and faith could have led me to this therapist, on a small island in the Pacific Ocean – all the way from the other side of the world before I knew anything about Yogananda.

-I am particularly interested in reading a book written by a Jesuit priest comparing the Immaculate Virgin Mary to Divine Mother, seemingly saying they are one and the same, thus, the close similarities between Catholicism and the Hindu religion.
+I am particularly interested in reading a book written by a Jesuit priest comparing the Immaculate Virgin Mary to Kali or Divine Mother in Hinduism, seemingly saying they are one and the same, thus, the close similarities between Catholicism and the Hindu religion.

 I have seen a much respected Hawaiian Kahuna working as a shaman who told me, before I had told him anything about myself, that my problem was that I had spent many past incarnations meditating in caves in the East.
 This is the first time I have incarnated in the West for many lifetimes, if indeed I have ever incarnated in the West, and I am totally confused and overwhelmed with the greed and materialism of the West, so void of the focus on spirituality that I am used to.

-I have been on Hawaii for 22 months now and God is telling me it will be time to move on soon, though to remain on Hawaii for now, but to eventually move to India.
-He has led me now to 2 therapists, both of whom are very familiar with spirituality and who totally support me.
+I have been on Hawaii for thirty-three months now and God is telling me it will be time to move on soon, though to remain on Hawaii for now.
+He has led me now to two new therapists, both of whom are very familiar with spirituality and who totally support me.